 Creating a Plan

-Once you’ve done your homework and studied the need, wants, competition, and determine where and when your food truck will be open, all that information needs to be organized into a business plan for potential investors.
+Once you’ve done your homework and studied the demand, wants, and the competition, all that information needs to be organized into a business plan for potential investors.
+Make sure to include where and when your food truck will be open.
 A business plan consists of the following parts:

-- Executive Summary: Think of this as your introduction.
+Think of the executive summary as your introduction.
 Make it interesting to keep your readers attention.

-- Market Analysis: This part of the restaurant business plan is sometimes referred to as a marketing strategy.
+This market analysis is sometimes referred to as a marketing strategy.
 Who are you going to be serving?
 Who is the target audience for your food truck business?
 And who is your biggest competition?
 Why are customers going to choose you over them?

 Once you have a rough draft, let it sit for a day or two, then read it over, making any necessary revisions and asking for feedback from others.
 Most states have a small business association that offers free help to budding entrepreneurs.
 They can help you refine your business plan further.
 Print out your business plan and have several copies ready for your initial bank interview or investors meeting.
 Make it easy for them to review, and be ready to answer questions or provide additional information if needed.